 Betsy Pakenas rarely meets a person she doesn’t want to get to know better.
-“This is a relationship business, and that is my strength,” says the Financial Advisor and Managing Partner of The Berkheimer Group at Morgan Stanley.
+“This is a relationship business, and that is my strength,” says the Financial Advisor and managing partner of Four Points Group at Morgan Stanley.
 “Don’t ask me about the best performing stock in the S&P; my passion lies in the people and the relationships.”

 But don’t let Betsy fool you.
 Besides her people skills, her credentials and depth of financial knowledge speak for themselves, having been named one of Forbes’ “America’s Top Women Wealth Advisors” and “Best-in-State Wealth Advisors,” as well as one of Working Mother and SHOOK Research’s “Top Wealth Advisor Moms” for several years running.*

 “I get energy from people,” says Betsy, who relishes every chance she gets to meet someone new.

 Growing up in the small town of Frederick, Md., where her wealth management practice is based, Betsy was young when she realized she was a people person.
 Her parents instilled in her a tremendous work ethic, starting in the fourth grade with her paper route, then babysitting, a fast-food job and several years as the “video club girl” at the local movie-rental shop.

 “I’ve always been people facing,” she reflects.
 “I’m very thankful for those early experiences.
 They gave me a leg up on credibility.”

 At first, Betsy pursued a medical career and graduated with a pre-med degree.
 But after graduation she landed—and ended up thriving—in an insurance sales position.
 Hesitant at first to join her father in his local wealth management practice, he eventually convinced her it was the right thing for her.
 She joined him in 1998, and they worked together for more than 20 years until he retired last year, but not before empowering Betsy and her partners with a succession plan 10-plus years ago.